zold-io/blog.zold.io/_posts/2019/03/2019-03-30-keygap-is-lost.md

 <img src="/images/2019/03/wts-confirm.png"/>

 This is your keygap.
 You have to save it and never share with anyone.
+We don't keep it in our database.
+Nobody knows it, except you.

 What do you do if you lost it?